salmonberrypi/salmonberrypi.github.io/README.md

 Manipulating the boot state and boot devices is essential.
 Raspberry Pi firmware has matured and expanded, and [new boot modes](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#http-boot) help.

 Storage can't be an afterthought or blended in with general-purpose compute: node specialization is needed.

+The unit of a node should be independent of traditional Pi or compute module form factor.